ni/measurement-plugin-integration-example-python/README.md

   - ni-measurement-plugin-sdk-service
   - ni-sequence-logger

-Please download the `ni_sequence_logger-1.0.0-py3-none-any.whl` file from the latest release's assets.
+Please download the `ni_sequence_logger-1.0.0-py3-none-any.whl` file from the latest release assets.

 ## Steps to use the Sequencer tool